drscotthawley/signaltrain/README.md

     └── model_graph.svg      # model graph, shown on web web demo page
 ```

-**Other remarks:**
+**Other remarks / Opportunities for Pull Requests!:**

+1. Transfer learning?
+Yea, work in progress.
+In theory a lot of the represenation/weights can carry over from one effect to the next, I just haven't written the code to copy the weights appropriately.
+If you want to add this, I'll take a PR! :-)

-1. Memory: If you're not generating 'on the fly,' then this thing is a 'memory hog' in the sense that it loads the whole dataset at the beginning -- this is done for the sake of *speed*, because in my experience disk I/O slows things down more than I find acceptable, and my machines have ample RAM (either [64 GB](https://pcpartpicker.com/user/drscotthawley/saved/bbw8dC) or [128 GB](https://pcpartpicker.com/b/j7J8TW)).
+2. Memory: If you're not generating 'on the fly,' then this thing is a 'memory hog' in the sense that it loads the whole dataset at the beginning -- this is done for the sake of *speed*, because in my experience disk I/O slows things down more than I find acceptable, and my machines have ample RAM (either [64 GB](https://pcpartpicker.com/user/drscotthawley/saved/bbw8dC) or [128 GB](https://pcpartpicker.com/b/j7J8TW)).
+If you have a 'fast' way of reducing memory load, feel free to send a PR!

-2. Mixed Precision (MP): As we note in the paper, the use of MP does not increase the error noticeably *even though* we're generating audio as raw floats.
+3. Mixed Precision (MP): As we note in the paper, the use of MP does not increase the error noticeably *even though* we're generating audio as raw floats.
 This may be because it's swamped by other error.

-3. What about parallelism?
+4. What about parallelism?
 In my experience, on my machines, running 'data parallel' on multiple GPUs only produces a small speedup (i.e. not worth it, better to run multiple triviall-parallel jobs learning different things).

-4. Transfer learning?
-Yea, work in progress.
-In theory a lot of the represenation/weights can carry over from one effect to the next, I just haven't written the code to copy the weights appropriately.